-You provided the financial statements, but now they are asking for a notice-to-reader attached to it!
+You provided the financial statements, but now they are asking for a notice-to-reader attached to them!

-In this post, we shall look into what are financial statements, what does notice-to-reader mean?
+In this post, we shall look into what are financial statements, what does notice-to-reader means?
 Who can issue Notice to Reader in Canada?

 What are Financial Statements?